refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 };
 ```

-[`useMenu`](https://refine.dev/docs/api-reference/core/hooks/ui/useMenu/) hook returns the menu items according to the resources defined in the `<Refine/>` component.
+[`useMenu`](https://refine.dev/docs/api-reference/core/hooks/ui/useMenu/) hook returns the menu items according to the resources defined in the `<Refine />` component.

 ### Update the Breadcrumb

 Breadcrumb component is used to display the current page location within a navigational hierarchy.
-We'll update it to render the [`<Breadcrumb/>`](https://primereact.org/breadcrumb/) component from PrimeReact.
+We'll update it to render the [`<Breadcrumb />`](https://primereact.org/breadcrumb/) component from PrimeReact.

 ```tsx title="src/components/breadcrumb/index.tsx"
 import { useBreadcrumb } from "@refinedev/core";